drachx/Dimmo/barbarian/index.md

 - [ ] - Screaming Fury - Furious Charge now charges to a location, damaging all nearby enemies and knocking them into the air.
 Also increases maximum charges to 2.
 - [ ] - Shattered Ground - Ground Stomp now produces an earthquake, continually damaging enemies in the area but no longer Stunning them.
 - [ ] - Swiftwing - Sprint now also increases movement speed of nearby allies.
+- [ ] - Compromise is Loss - Ground Stomp now rips open the ground, dealing damage to enemies in front of you.
+Maximum 2 charges.

 ## Season 2 New Legendary Items:
 - [ ] - Compromise is Loss: Ground Stomp now rips open the ground, dealing damage to enemies in front of you.
 Maximum X charges.